bateman/tpscanner-cli/README.md

 ## Output

-When the `--console` option is enabled, the script outputs to the console the results in form of tables.
+When the `--console` option is enabled, the script outputs to the console the results in the form of tables.

 When the `--excel` option is enabled, the script creates a spreadsheet named `results_<current_datetime>.xlsx` with the sorted list of items and the best cumulative deals.